Use these pointers to help you find your next ride.

 Bring a friend along for a drive, too.
 An extra set of eyes and ears can help you watch and listen on these test spins — and a friend can also help you stick to the budget you’ve set for yourself.

-Drive on a variety of road surfaces, at varying speeds, to determine whether the performance and handling of each vehicle lives up to your expectations.
+To help you decide if a car is right for you, CarMax now offers 24-hour test drives.
+Drive on a variety of road surfaces, at varying speeds, to determine whether the performance and handling live up to your expectations.
+Take it home and see if it fits in your parking space, driveway, or garage.

 “My customers really like being able to get inside any vehicle on our lot,” says one sales consultant, who has been with CarMax for the last five years.
 “They can adjust the seats, mirrors, steering wheel, and check out the radio and nav system to get a feel for how a car feels out on the road.”